gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 1. **Caching changes everything.** Anthropic-style prompt caching can slash the real bill for long-running agents with stable prefixes.
 2. **Local models are not free.** They hide cost inside GPUs, power, storage, and operational pain instead of putting it neatly on an API invoice.

-## Practical routing recommendations

-### If you care most about cost
+## Common design directions

+Different teams will optimize for different things:

+### Cost-sensitive setups

-- Default to DeepSeek V3.2, GLM-4.6, or a Qwen3-family model
+These tend to lean toward DeepSeek V3.2, GLM-4.6, or Qwen-family models for bulk turns, with a premium model reserved for occasional escalation.
-- Escalate only hard turns to Sonnet or Opus
-- Use Ollama for local utility tasks and experimentation

-### If you care most about privacy

-- Prefer GLM, Qwen, or Nemotron-class open models
-- Serve locally or in a controlled environment
-- Use Ollama for easy local starts, then migrate to a more specialized serving stack if scale grows
-- Keep frontier hosted models only as explicit opt-in escalation paths

-### If you care most about coding

-- Claude Opus 4.7 for hardest turns
-- Sonnet 4.6 for most day-to-day coding
-- Gemini 3.1 Pro when huge context matters
-- Qwen3-Coder, GLM-4.6, or DeepSeek as the cost-efficient second line
-- Ollama for local experimentation, code indexing helpers, and lightweight coding sub-agents
+### Privacy-sensitive setups

+These tend to prefer open models, local serving, or controlled environments, with Ollama often acting as the easiest starting point.

+### Coding-heavy setups

+These often mix a stronger premium coding model with cheaper helper models for narrow sub-tasks, indexing, summarization, or first-pass edits.

-## The real conclusion
+## Conclusion

 The interesting shift in 2026 is not just that models got better.
 It is that **the market structure changed**.

-We now have:

-- a clear top-end planner tier
-- a strong workhorse tier
-- a shockingly capable cheap tier
-- a credible open and self-hosted tier
-- practical local runtimes like Ollama that make private deployments easy

-That means the correct design for agent frameworks is no longer "pick the smartest model."

-It's:

-- route by task
-- route by cost
-- route by privacy
-- route by failure mode
-- route by latency
+There is now a visible top-end tier, a strong workhorse tier, a surprisingly capable cheap tier, and a credible open/self-hosted tier.
+Add local runtimes like Ollama, and the design space becomes much broader than it was even a year or two ago.

+That does not mean every team should use the same stack.
+It does mean that the old habit of searching for one universally best default model makes less and less sense.

 The era of the single default model is over.

-Good riddance.